Showing posts with label South America. Show all posts

 BY GROUP

-AMPHIPODA troglobitic Bogidiella species are known from Ecuador, and the hypogean Patagongidiella and Grossogidiella are syntopic in Argentina, all xclusively subterranean.
+AMPHIPODA troglobitic Bogidiella species are known from Ecuador, and the hypogean Patagongidiella and Grossogidiella are syntopic in Argentina, all exclusively subterranean (SEE).

-DIPLURA ‣ among Campodeidae diplurans, Lepidocampa has been recorded in French Guyana (troglobitic species).
+DIPLURA ‣ among Campodeidae diplurans, Lepidocampa has been recorded in French Guyana as troglobitic species.

 COLLEMBOLA ‣ cave-restricted genus Troglospinotheca (Spinothecidae) from Argentina is monospecific with single troglobiotic species known to date.
 Other troglobitic species occur in Ecuador (Oncopodura, Trogolaphysa).